smithimah09/fitness-tracker/README.md

 ## **Project Overview**

 ### **Part 1: Introduction and Dataset Setup**
-- Defined project goals and introduced the concept of the quantified self.
 - Explored the MetaMotion sensor for data collection and reviewed the dataset structure.

 ### **Part 2: Data Preprocessing**